google/applied-machine-learning-intensive/v2/05_deep_learning/01_recurrent_neural_networks/slides.md

 <!--
 This is what it would look like to "unroll" the flow of data through a recurrent neuron over time.
 You can see that it typically starts out with a seeded input value of zero for its backfeed.
 At each point in the series, the neuron both passes data to the next layer of neurons and passes data forward in time to itself the next time it fires.

-Also note that we are looking at a single neuron in a layer with one input and one output.
-In reality, you'll have wide layers, so imagine multiple recurrent nodes side by side, each with multiple inputs and outputs.
+Also note that we're looking at a single neuron in a layer with one input and one output.
+In reality you'll have wide layers, so imagine multiple recurrent nodes side by side, each with multiple inputs and outputs.

 Image Details:
 * [unrolled.png](https://www.google.com): Copyright Google